Shopify

 Method B: AJAX Cart (Modern Themes)

 Most modern Shopify themes (Dawn, Refresh, etc.) use AJAX for cart operations.
-For these themes, add this JavaScript to theme file (e.g., theme.liquid), before the closing </body> tag, for instance:
+For these themes, add this JavaScript to your theme file (e.g., theme.liquid), before the closing </body> tag:

 {% if customer.metafields.custom.marketplace_order_id %}